Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

 }
 ```

-Now, that we are ready with our contract, we have to configure the deploy our smart contract using hardhat.config.js.
+Now, that we are ready with our contract, we have to configure the deployment of our smart contract using **hardhat.config.js**
-But before anything, we have to have our own Metamask Wallet.
+But before anything, we have to have our own **Metamask Wallet**.

 Steps to configure your metamask: